 Ringside Gel Safety Sparring Glove Review

-Overall, I’m not that big of a fan of the Gel models — ether the Gel Bag Gloves or the Gel Safety Sparring gloves model.
+Overall, I’m not that big of a fan of the Gel models — either the Gel Bag Gloves or the Gel Safety Sparring Gloves model.
 They do offer slightly more protection but at the cost of a slightly heavier glove and less ‘feedback’ when you punch with them.
 You’ll have to decide if this is a trade-off you are willing to make for more protected hands.

 Ringside Fitness Glove Reviews

 Also known as the (the avoid if you want to really train models)

 At the lower end of the price spectrum, Ringside offers three cheap models that range from $15 to $40 bucks.

 The Striker model is about $16 bucks on Amazon.
 And unless you hate your hands, don’t even consider it.
 Trust me, you are not getting a proper glove for $16, regardless if RINGSIDE has stamped it’s name.
 This is a toy boxing glove, suitable for waving your hands around in cardio boxing and slapping some pads with.
 But not real training.
 If you want gloves for a gym workout, fine, but nothing more.

 The Pro Style Training Glove looks like more of a serious boxing glove than the other two and is a bit longer than the Fitness or Striker models, but it’s still a bottom of the barrel budget entry glove and costs about $23.
 Again, I’m loath to even class it as a real boxing glove.
 It does not have the IMF foam of the Fitness glove.